 Upon successful completion of the Application review, an evaluation committee will convene to evaluate the merits of each proposal.
-Final recommendations from the evaluation committee will be presented to the Commissioner and the Commissioner will have sole discretion to make the final awards.
+Final recommendations from the evaluation committee may be presented to the Commissioner and the Commissioner may opt to have sole discretion to make the final awards.

 IX.
-APPLICATION GUIDANCE

-Applications are scored based on the distribution of points as outlined below:
+APPLICATION GUIDANCE Applications are scored based on the distribution of points as outlined below: